xlucas/go-vim-install/README.md

 - [golint](https://github.com/golang/lint)
 - [errcheck](https://github.com/kisielk/errcheck)

 Most of them are required to have Vim plugins fully working.
-Then you can run crazy things from Vim, like test units with (`:GoTest`), coverage report with (`:GoCoverage`), refactor an element name and its references (`:GoRename`), do code inspection and error checking (`:GoDoc`, `:GoInfo`, `:GoCallers`, `:GoCallees`, `:GoErrCheck` ...), build your packages (`:GoBuild`), detect uncheked error (`:GoErrCheck`) and much more.
+Then you can run crazy things from Vim, like test units with (`:GoTest`), coverage report with (`:GoCoverage`), refactor an element name and its references (`:GoRename`), do code inspection and error checking (`:GoDoc`, `:GoInfo`, `:GoCallers`, `:GoCallees`, `:GoErrCheck` ...), build your packages (`:GoBuild`), detect unchecked errors (`:GoErrCheck`) and much more.
 Obviously, you can also remap all these actions to shortcuts of your choice in your `.vimrc` !
 Check the go-vim plugin documentation to get [a full list](https://github.com/fatih/vim-go/blob/master/doc/vim-go.txt) of Go-specific features.
 If you don't know what other plugins are doing, you will find some other tasty functionnalities in related documentations !

 ## Shortcuts